grofandriska/Dungeon/README.md

 Dungeon Adventures : Untold Story

-This is my pure java practice project from a tutorial And my ideas.
+This is my pure java practice project from a tutorial and my ideas.
 I am using own and downloaded tiles so far for rendering using javax.This is an 2D adventure RPG game.
 The player can move around the map, pick up and interact with objects.

-The code is under developing .
+The code is under development.

-In the future the game has NPC,enemy,more tiles objects ,events ,quests and even local multiplayer.
+In the future the game will hold NPC, enemy, more tiles, objects ,events ,quests and even local multiplayer.
-I would like to be able to connect to different kinds of database (Postgre, No-SQL).
+I would like to be able to connect to different kind of databases (Postgre, No-SQL).

 If you have any ideas or opinions to share about the game please send an e-mail here: